Model-independent search for neutrino sources with the ANTARES neutrino telescope: Introduction

 ANTARES \cite{antares:antares} is the largest operational neutrino telescope in the Northern Hemisphere, located in the Mediterranean Sea (42$^\circ$48'N, 6$^\circ$10'E) at a depth of 2475\,m.
-Due to its location, it mainly observes the Southern sky in the upgoing muon channel and provides an excellent view on the Galactic Centre.
+Due to its location, it mainly observes the Southern sky in the upgoing muon channel and provides an excellent view of the Galactic Centre.
 Despite its much smaller instrumented volume compared to IceCube, it has an effective area for muon neutrinos which is comparable to that of the IceCube HESE analysis for energies around 100\,TeV and even surpasses it for energies below about 60\,TeV \cite{Adrian-Martinez:2015jlj}.

 This paper introduces three independent new methods and the results obtained with them.
-The first two algorithms enhance the data selection and reconstruction process, while the third is a novel analysis method that uses the arrival directions of upgoing muon neutrinos recorded with the ANTARES neutrino telescope in 6 years of data taking.
-The goal of this analysis is to identify the most significant, spatially confined excess over the background of atmospheric neutrinos without relying on assumptions of any emission model of potential neutrino sources.
+The first two algorithms enhance the data selection and reconstruction process, while the third is a novel analysis method, referred to as {\it multiscale method} in the following, that uses the arrival directions of upgoing muon neutrinos recorded with the ANTARES neutrino telescope in 6 years of data taking.